-Try putting some CBD oil for dogs in their food.
-Besides the comforting CBD our product also contains omega fatty acids.
+Try putting some CBD for dogs in their food.
+Besides the comforting CBD product , they also contains omega fatty acids.
 Since the formula contains moisturizing hemp seed oil, you could also apply it to their sore ears to calm irritation.
 However, if the skin is very raw, it is best to consult a vet first.

 Final Thoughts – Home Remedy for Dog Ear Infections

 If your pet is suffering from an ear infection, there are many home remedies you can try to help fight it off.
 As you try some of these home remedies for your dog’s ear infection, keep in mind that healing is a gradual process.
 Nothing gets cured overnight!